shankee1506/shankee1506/README.md

 <h3> 👨🏻•💻 About Me </h3>

+ ----- See My Portfolio : <a src="https://shankeerthan.netlify.app/">  </a>  -----

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.

-- 🎓 &nbsp; Studying Computer Science and Technology at Uva Wellassa University.
+- 🎓 &nbsp; Studied Computer Science and Technology at Uva Wellassa University.

-- 🌱 &nbsp; Learning about Web Development.
+- 🌱 &nbsp; Web FullStack Developer.

 - ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.